MPC561/Anycubic-Kobra-S1-Orcaslicer-Profiles/README.md

 <img width="533" height="463" alt="Bildschirmfoto 2025-10-13 um 11 05 28" src="https://github.com/user-attachments/assets/d71ba27d-18cd-4daa-847d-0aa1a7ac1752" />

 In addition I introduced the hated and beloved "bubble".
-This "buble" is created just before printing the purgeline.
+This "bubble" is created just before printing the purgeline.
 Means Nozlle stops.
 Extrud so much material that the nozzle is surrounded by material.
 The material  cools only a bit down and then the nozzle is lifted up in Z-direction.
 The old material which was not cleaned by the nozzle wiper should be kept in the extruded material included.
 The idea I overtook from the Sovol SV08 startcode where this is done and I loved it, as it cleaned the nozzle well.

 Processprofiles: